The User Interface Hierarchy

 Linux and CPython demonstrate how hierarchy can sneak itself into open source projects through private ownership of projects.

 The most important way that both Linux and CPython assert structural hierarchy on its code is through the ownership of code.
 Both Linux and CPython are still privately owned - their license permits the reproduction of the code in a way that discourages closing off the source in the future.
 This causes social power to accumulate with the authors and owners of the code.
 Authors may exchange code ownership to another person or group, and authors and owners impose hierarchy in different ways.
 Authors impose hierarchy by creating the initial state of the code and embedding software design assumptions into the original architecture, while owners impose hierarchy by directing the future development of the software, imposing future design limitations.
-While parallel development helps mitigate these problems somewhat, because the organization that owns the original code has the most access to resources specifically knowledgable in the codebase, they still have an advantage that allows them to accumulate more development much more quickly than forks of can, forcing competing forks to either find niches or be lost.
+While parallel development helps mitigate these problems somewhat, because the organization that owns the original code has the most access to resources specifically knowledgeable in the codebase, they still have an advantage that allows them to accumulate more development much more quickly than forks of can, forcing competing forks to either find niches or be lost.

 Hierarchy in computing is a result of static structure being imposed and enforced on a computer system, and will lead to the development of the UI hierarchy.
 It is accelerated by increased private ownership of both code and projects by concentrating control in select groups.
 There is no true solution to this problem, since there is always some level of structure imposed in code, so development away from hierarchy is a continuous progression marked by occasional software revolutions.
 We have reached a point where we can clearly see how structure imposed by privatization directly encourages bad decision making and ultimately prioritizes abstract gains from code over the code itself.
 Revolutionizing the way that developers approach software design requires the recognition that end users should be developers too, especially when it comes to how they interact with our software through UIs.
-We have to overcome assumptions about software design that encourage concentration of ownership of resposibility and property in individuals.
+We have to overcome assumptions about software design that encourage concentration of ownership of responsibility and property in individuals.
 It will be extremely challenging and require a complete reunderstanding of how we approach software design.

 I have some ideas, but those will have to wait a while.
 They’re still cooking.